mrpudlo/Project1/README.md

 - Python 3.6+
 - jupyter notebook

-## Running Instructions
+## Running Instructions for Data Preprocessing
+- Please install virtual env and create a new environment using ```virtualenv venv```
+- Activate using ```source venv/bin/activate```
+- Download requirements.txt and run ```pip install -r requirements.txt```

-- Please download Stack Overflow Data Dump from here (https://archive.org/download/stackexchange/softwareengineering.stackexchange.com.7z:) and unpack it into a folder ```Data_Dump```
+- Please download Stack Overflow Data Dump from here (https://archive.org/download/stackexchange/softwareengineering.stackexchange.com.7z:) and unpack it into a folder ```Data_Dump/```
-- Please open Stack_Overflow_Data_Dump_Preprocessing.ipynb in jupyter notebook and run the cells sequentially
+- Please open Stack_Overflow_Data_Dump_Preprocessing.ipynb in jupyter notebook in the same directory and run the cells sequentially to obtain Pandas Dataframe usable for further analysis.

 ## Screenshots